One Day in Glasgow | A Local’s Kick-Ass Itinerary

 The game involves getting off at each stop and having a tipple!

-If you want to learn more about the city and save time and your feet, check out the Glasgow hop-on/off bus that includes an audio guide.
+If you want to learn more about the city while saving time and your feet, check out the Glasgow hop-on/off bus, which includes an audio guide.

 One Day in Glasgow – City Centre and the East End